djepar/CoursGenInfo/Algorithms/TheAlgoDesign.md

 ### Combinatorial Objects
 To find a solution to a problem, the first thing is to pass from a particular problem to a set of general problem, common structure like thoses :
-- Permutations and ordering of items : do I need to arrange in a certains manner, changer certains items of place in a structure.
-"Permutations are likely trhe object in question whenever your problem seeks an 'arangement', 'tour', ordering' or 'sequence'" (p.
+- Permutations and ordering of items : do I need to arrange in a certains manner, change certains items of place in a structure.
+"Permutations are likely the object in question whenever your problem seeks an 'arrangement', 'tour', ordering' or 'sequence'" (p.
 18)
 - Subsets : "represent selections from a set of item [...]
 They are likely the object of question whenever your problem seeks a 'cluster', a 'collection', 'committee', 'group', 'packaging', or 'selection'" (ibid)
 - Trees "represent hierarchical relationship between items. [...]
 They are likely the object in question whenever your problem seeks a 'hierarchy', 'dominance relationship', ancestor/descendant', or 'taxonomy'" (ibid)
 - Graphs "represent relationship between arbitrary pairs of objects. [...]
 Graphs are likely the object in question whenever you seek a 'network', 'circuit', 'web', or 'relationship'." (ibid)